 (d) In addition to (c) above, earned graduate semester hours for a literacy/reading clinic;

+Completed a minimum of three semester hours in diversity-centered content related to today’s classroom (e.g., culturally responsive teaching, multicultural education, intercultural education, second language acquisition or world language teaching methods); and

-(e) Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”;
+Completed an approved course for teaching students with exceptionalities in the regular classroom.

-(f) Passed content area assessment, in accordance with Me.
-Dept. of Ed.
-Reg.
-13; and

-(g) Passed pedagogical knowledge and skills assessment at the appropriate grade level, in accordance with Me.
-Dept. of Ed.
-Reg.
-13, or successful completion of an approved alternative professional studies program.

 Conditional Certificate

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule; and
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

 Completed a minimum of nine graduate semester hours in literacy; and

-(c) Holds a professional certificate with a subject area endorsement or a minimum of 2 years of teaching experience.
+(c) Holds a professional teaching certificate with a subject area endorsement or a minimum of 2 years of teaching experience.

 1.14 Certificate 215: Athletic Director